Rapha-btc/Faktory-Pre-launch/README.md

 ;;
 ;; 1.
 They provide valuable service in protocol deployment and bootstrapping ;; 2.
 Fee distribution is transparent, immutable and programmatically defined ;; 3.
-The arrangement is disclosed to all participants upfront ;; 4.
 Multi-sig creation formalizes their relationship with the DAO ;;
 ;; Fee compensation is separate from token purchase:
 ;; - Participants buy tokens through seat purchase